Harry-Robson/Harry-Robson/README.md

-## Hello, I'm a freelance software developer working on workflow automation and backend web3 interactions.
-I mainly work use Python but I'm also learning Rust.
-If you'd like to collaborate on any projects give me a message!
+## I'm a freelance software developer building on and around web3.
+I mainly use Python but I'm also learning Rust.

 ### Some of the services I provide in the crypto sector:
 * Creation and airdropping of SPL tokens